canelhasmateus/diamond/vault/draft/aws.iam.md

-Identifity and acces management
+IAM

-Manage the acces to the different resources and services in a secure manager describe who is authorized to access well
-Integrates to all services
+Manage the access to the different resources and services in a secure manner Integrates to all services

-Pricipals and Entities
+Principals and Entities
 	Principals: Person / application who can call for an action or operation in a resource .
 It is authenticated as a root user or an IAM Entity